Gino Peruzzi: Calcio Catania

 On 13 August 2013, Calcio Catania officially announced the signing of Peruzzi ahead of the 2013–14 Serie A season.
 The transfer was reported to be worth 3.4 million euros, plus 700k euros in added taxes.
 Vélez will also reportedly receive 15% of any future resale of the player.

 Peruzzi made his debut for the club on 1 December 2013, in a home defeat against A.C.
 Milan.
 In his first season with Catania, the club was relegated to Serie B.

 Boca Juniors

 In 2015, Peruzzi signed with Boca Juniors.

 Nacional

 On 2 February 2018, Peruzzi joined Uruguayan club Nacional on loan for the remainder of the 2017–18 season.

+In February 2024, after two years playing in Peru, Peruzzi joined Georgian Erovnuli Liga side Telavi.